Most are hot and dry this weekend, but rain and “cooler” weather may be returning soon

 Current update on the 100-degree count as of Friday is now at 58 days so far this year and currently sitting at a 6-day streak.
 Those 58 days now tie the year 1969 for most annual 100-degree days.
 We will likely see these numbers rise as we head into the weekend.

-Any stray rain chances fade with the setting sun Friday evening and the rest of your Friday night remains dry and humid.
-Winds stay breezy out of the southeast and temperatures will be dropping into the mid to upper 70s as we head into Saturday morning.
+Winds stayed breezy out of the southeast overnight and that has helped keep us muggy with temperatures in the mid to upper 70s this Saturday morning.
 Rain chances do not look promising for most across Central Texas Saturday.
 We’ll monitor a stray shower or two during the afternoon and evening hours, mainly for our southeastern and eastern counties.
 Temperatures look to warm into the upper 90s to low 100s for the afternoon.
 The forecast for Sunday is pretty much an exact copy of what we’re expecting Saturday.

 High pressure remains in control early next week, so highs should be back into the triple-digits area wide Monday through at least next Wednesday.
 We’re not expecting rain to fall during this time period, but rain chances will start to creep up late Wednesday into next weekend.
 As we head into the second half of the work week, we begin to see that high-pressure system shift further out west and that will allow a cold front to slide into Central Texas.